Test-For-PLVMedia/thisisanothertest/h.7bmai9pwkh9p.md

 To add an end card

-        -Open the server
+*   Open the server

-        -Go to logos
+*   Go to logos

-        -Go to PLV Media Logo
+*   Go to PLV Media Logo

-        -Go to EndCard
+*   Go to EndCard

 To use the premade PLV Media outro (which I would strongly suggest) use endcardvideo7.mp4.
 Use ENDCARD\_7.png for just the image.